 For further information about how this piece of work came into being visit the Musings page.

-Special thanks to Sharon Harker and Mike Craddock for helping me to collect the water samples, and to The Oxford Times and Oxford Mail archivist, Chris McDowell, for his invaluable assistance helping me to source stories about The Oxford Canal from the Newsquest library.
+Special thanks to Sharon Harker and Mike Craddock for helping to collect the water samples, and to The Oxford Times and Oxford Mail archivist, Chris McDowell, for his invaluable assistance helping to source stories about The Oxford Canal from the Newsquest library.